 In May 2017, just two years ago, we were all together in Sooke on Vancouver Island for a spectacular DNRS Training Seminar with Annie, Michelle and Kelly.
 Time flies.
 I hope you are all doing fabulously well.

 For myself I haven’t had any issues at all with Multiple Chemical Sensitivity or Electromagnetic Sensitivity for these past 2 years.
 A complete victory!
 This of course has allowed me to progressively increase my participation with my family, my community, and my life in general.
 One month after our May DNRS Seminar I went to a 3-day meeting in Ottawa as a member of an International Organization.
 Although I have been a member for a long time I had not been able to attend the yearly Convention since 1988.
 So that was quite a leap!
-Well this year I am actually one of the organisers for our Convention, which is another big step in my participation level.
+Well this year I am actually one of the organizers for our Convention, which is another big step in my participation level.
 I also began giving slideshow presentations about nature and environmental concerns in my area.
 Public speaking is something I had stopped doing completely 20 years ago.
 Basically I got my life back – I’m feeling active and well.
 Plus it keeps getting better.

 My DNRS practice is well integrated by now.
 Once in a while I do few rounds of the practice steps as soon as I notice myself operating from an old pattern.
 I catch this very early and I just don’t let it become a problem.
 I practice when needed.
 Or sometimes just for the added wellness and happiness.
 Life is good.